Television media relations is often considered to be the icing on the cake.

 We will tell you what ingredients you need to successfully place a story on TV.
 This includes which channels and programmes are most suited to your target audience along with suggestions for spokespeople, filming opportunities and locations.

-Television is all about the visuals and this is where good TV PR support can be the difference between a story making air – or not.
 The first question a TV news planner or journalist will ask is: what can we film?
 If filming is difficult or time consuming a follow up question might be: Is there any B-roll?
 B-roll is around 6-8 minutes worth of roughly edited footage that is produced by television PR agencies like Shout!
 Communications on behalf of a client; it’s distributed to broadcasters free of charge and any copyright issues for them to re-edit in their own style.
 Read more about B-roll here.

 B-roll has become invaluable since the start of the pandemic, which has made it more difficult for broadcasters to go out and film their own material.
 As restrictions ease however some crews are going out on location – and that’s where our television PR expertise can help you provide them with the best pictures.